stl327/data_bootcamp_final_project/README.md

 # Data Bootcamp Final Project

-This project was completed by Spencer Libbing, with Harry Wu and Jessica Guo, in partial fulfilment of ECON-UB.0232, Data Bootcamp, Fall 2020.
+This project was completed by Spencer Libbing, with Harry Wu and Jessica Guo, in partial fulfillment of ECON-UB.0232, Data Bootcamp, Fall 2020.
 I certify that the NYU Stern Honor Code applies to this project.
 In particular, I have:

 Clearly acknowledged the work and efforts of others when submitting written work as our own.
 The incorporation of the work of others-including but not limited to their ideas, data, creative expression, and direct quotations (which should be designated with quotation marks), or paraphrasing thereof- has been fully and appropriately referenced using notations both in the text and the bibliography.